Towards Efficient 3D Object Detection with Knowledge Distillation: Designing Efficient Student Networks

 \subsection{Basic Setups and Evaluation Metrics}

 \textbf{Basic setups.} For detector architectures, we focus on two variants of the state-of-the-art model CenterPoint~\cite{yin2021center}: CenterPoint-Pillar (CP-Pillar) and CenterPoint-Voxel (CP-Voxel), covering the most popular pillar- and voxel-based 3D detectors~\cite{yan2018second,zhou2018voxelnet,lang2019pointpillars,wang2020pillar,shi2020pv,shi2021pv,deng2020voxel}.
 For dataset, we perform all experiments on the largest annotated 3D LiDAR perception dataset Waymo Open Dataset (WOD) \cite{sun2020scalability} with $20\%$ training samples for fast verification.
 For model training, we follow the training scheme of popular 3D detection codebase OpenPCDet~\cite{openpcdet2020} to ensure fair comparisons and standardization.
+Note that there is no any knowledge distillation method engaged in this stage.

-\textbf{Evaluation metrics.} Following~\cite{radosavovic2020designing,li2021benchmarking}, we employ number of parameters, flops, activations, latency (\ie test time) and peak GPU training memory (batch size 1) as quantitative indicators to evaluate model efficiency from parameter, computation and memory throughout aspects.
+\textbf{Evaluation metrics.} Following ~\cite{radosavovic2020designing,li2021benchmarking}, we employ number of parameters, flops, activations, latency (\ie test time) and peak GPU training memory (batch size 1) as quantitative indicators to evaluate model efficiency from parameter, computation and memory throughout aspects.
 Note that activations, flops and latency are averaged over 99 frames with a GTX-1060 GPU.
-We present latency more for reference since it largely depends on hardware devices as well as operation-level optimizations (see Suppl.).
+We present latency more for reference since it largely depends on hardware devices as well as operation-level optimizations (see Sec.~\ref{sec:more_analysis}).
 We use LEVEL 2 mAPH as the performance evaluation metric following WOD~\cite{sun2020scalability}.

 Since our major target here is to design student networks with favorable trade offs between performance and efficiency, we propose a quantitative indicator, namely Cost Performance Ratio (CPR), to directly measure a model in this respective.
 To construct CPR, we use activations (acts) as the metric to evaluate efficiency since it strongly correlates with the runtime on hardware accelerators such as GPUs as shown in ~\cite{radosavovic2020designing}.
 Our CPR finally combines the activation ratio and mAPH as follows: \begin{spacing}{0.5}